jonataslaw/get_storage/README.md

 ![](read.png)

 ## What GetStorage is:
-Persistent key/value storage for Android, iOS, Web, Linux, Mac and Fuchsia (soon to be Windows) that combines fast memory access with persistent storage.
+Persistent key/value storage for Android, iOS, Web, Linux, Mac and Fuchsia and Windows, that combines fast memory access with persistent storage.
 ## What GetStorage is NOT:
 A database.
 Get is super compact to offer you a solution ultra-light, high-speed read/write storage to work synchronously.
 If you want to store data persistently on disk with immediate memory access, use it, if you want a database, with indexing and specific disk storage tools, there are incredible solutions that are already available, like Hive and Sqflite/Moor.